The 4:30am Wake-Up Call

 The automation evolved across three interconnected systems, each handling different aspects of the supply chain.

-System One: The Claude Code Skill
+System Two: The Claude Code Skill

-System Two: The Always Cool AI Web Platform
+System Three: The Web Platform

-The crown jewel is the Label Compliance Engine.
-You wouldn’t think a simple label could hold up a product release for a quarter—but it can.
+You wouldn’t think a simple label could hold up a product release for a quarter, but it can.
 Six-month slips weren’t unheard of as the value stream got stuck with too many cooks in the kitchen, waiting on legal teams to review every word, every font size, every claim.

 Each round of review costs thousands in legal fees.
 Weeks in turnaround time.
 Teams across the chain sitting idle, waiting to get a product to market.
-And that delay doesn’t just cost time—it costs hundreds of thousands of dollars to the retailers and manufacturers who only get paid when a customer actually buys.
+And that delay doesn’t just cost time.
+It costs hundreds of thousands of dollars to the retailers and manufacturers who only get paid when a customer actually buys.

 The engine is a LangGraph state machine that takes a product through classification, rule application, image analysis, regulatory checks, and assessment generation.
-What used to take weeks of back-and-forth now runs in seconds—catching issues before they ever reach legal.
+What used to take weeks of back-and-forth now runs in seconds, catching issues before they ever reach legal.

 We’ve automated compliance for 10 states with full legal citations.
 The Kosher certification validator catches ingredient issues before they become problems.
 The nutrition API pulls from both USDA and FDA databases to generate accurate nutrition facts.